A unified stochastic approximation framework for learning in games: Acknowledgments

 \para{Paper outline}

 In \cref{sec:prelims}, we introduce the game-theoretic background of our work, including the various solution concepts that we use throughout our paper (critical points, \aclp{NE}, \acl{VS} states, etc.).
-Subsequently, in \cref{sec:algorithms,sec:framework}, we introduce a range of well-known algorithms for learning in games, and we show how they can be seen as special instances of the \ac{MRM} blueprint.
+Subsequently, in \cref{sec:framework}, we introduce a range of well-known algorithms for learning in games, and we show how they can be seen as special instances of the \ac{method} blueprint.
 Our analysis proper begins in \cref{sec:general}, where we introduce the notion of subcoercivity and present our \ac{ICT} convergence results.
-Subsequently, in \cref{sec:primal,sec:sharp}, we state and prove our main convergence results for primal attractors and coherent sets respectively. \acresetall
+Subsequently, in \cref{sec:primal,sec:sharp}, we state and prove our main convergence results for stochastically attracting and coherent sets respectively.